 Chip Hiebler, Senior Project Manager for Baltimore County, said, “We saw results quickly.
 As an organization, we have virtually eliminated unauthorized vehicle use while increasing our fleet’s efficiency and decreasing fuel costs.
 We have also been able to optimize our routes for better service with the ClearPath routing functionality and Fleet Dispatch application in each Agency where we’ve implemented.”

 Stradling adds, “The reporting functionality has been extremely beneficial.
 We use the Idle Report to reduce our fuel costs, but also to reduce our carbon emissions as well.
 Baltimore County is committed to being a green organization for our community.”

-Dana Walker, Project Portfolio Manager for Baltimore County attributed the Alert functionality within the NexTraq Fleet Tracking solution for helping to keep the fleet’s risk level down.
-Walker said, “The Speed Alerts allow us to manage and rectify any driver speeding issues, which is a tremendous benefit to us as we are self-insured.”
+Dana Walker, Project Portfolio Manager for Baltimore County attributed the alert functionality within the NexTraq fleet and asset tracking solution for helping to keep the fleet’s risk level down.
+Walker said, “The speed alerts allow us to manage and rectify any driver speeding issues, which is a tremendous benefit to us as we are self-insured.”

 Hiebler is also impressed with NexTraq’s reliability.
 He said, “Since we have implemented the NexTraq Fleet Management solution, we have had 100% uptime and no system issues.”
 Having installed devices on 651 of their vehicles, the County hopes to have 2,000 vehicles implemented by the beginning of the year.

 With Baltimore County’s “Efficient, effective, and accountable” initiative, it’s no wonder the organization was recognized as a Top Ten Digital County Survey Winner.
 Stradling concludes, “We like to stay on the forefront of technology.
 That includes NexTraq’s GPS Fleet Tracking solution as well as other products that enable us to work more efficiently.”